CBD and the Mechanisms (plural) of Anxiety

 Check out CBD and cortisol for anxiety to learn why this is so important.

-Let's go further up the scale to corticotropin releasing hormone.
+Let's go further up the scale to the corticotropin-releasing hormone.

 You probably haven't heard of this beauty but it starts the cascade of stress response to the body from the brain.